How Can I get Text Messages from my Ex to Admit in Court: Guide

 Text messages are especially valuable to submit as evidence if you're in a high-conflict divorce or child custody case with a narcissist.

-Can Text Messages Be Used as Evidence in Family Court?
+Can Text Messages Be Used as Evidence in Family Law Matters?

 Here's the question: will the court recognize the text messages as evidence?
 It's entirely possible with some strategy behind it!